Eugene Chien

-Chien You-hsin (簡又新 (Jiǎn Yòuxīn, Chiěn Yòu-hsīn); born 4 February 1946), also known by his English name Eugene Chien, is a Taiwanese aeronautical engineer, politician, and diplomat.
-He served as Foreign Minister of the Republic of China from 2002 to 2004.
+Chien You-hsin (簡又新 (Jiǎn Yòuxīn, Chiěn Yòu-hsīn); born 4 February 1946), also known as Eugene Chien, is a Taiwanese politician and aeronautical engineer.
+He has been the chairman of the Taiwan Institute for Sustainable Energy since 2007.
+He previously served as Minister of Foreign Affairs from 2002 to 2004.

 Early life and education

 Chien was born in Taiwan in 1946.
 After graduating from Taipei Municipal Chien Kuo High School in 1964, he studied mechanical engineering as an undergraduate at National Taiwan University and graduated with a Bachelor of Science (B.S.) in 1968.
 He then completed doctoral studies in the United States at New York University, where he earned a Master of Science (M.S.) in aerospace engineering in 1971 and his Ph.D. in aeronautical engineering in 1973, both from the Tandon School of Engineering.
 His doctoral dissertation, completed under professor H. H. Chiu, was titled, "On Combustion in the Boundary Layer with Surface Reaction".